qurit-frizi/TMTV-Net/README.md

 ```

 Ensure to replace [/absolute/local/data/folder] and [/absolute/local/output/folder] with the absolute paths to your local data and output folders respectively.
 This command will initiate the inference process within the Docker container.

+📁 Required folder structure for testing: The input folder path in your machine should contain a folder of CT and a folder of PET DICOM scans.

 Feel free to explore and adapt the provided commands based on your specific folder structure or naming conventions.
 This Docker setup ensures a consistent and reproducible environment for running TMTV-Net inference.